What Does Part A Cover?

-- Hospital insurance that helps with inpatient hospital care, skilled nursing facility care (rehab only), hospice and home health care.
+Medicare Part A is hospital insurance that helps with inpatient hospital care, skilled nursing facility care (rehab only), hospice and home health care.